cleanmedia/cloudtools/README.md

 # cloudtools
-make working with or in the cloud easier
+make working with or in the cloud easier and more confidential

 ## Install All
 ```bash